UlfaSantika/UlfaSantika/README.md

 - 👋 Hi, I’m @UlfaSantika
-- 👀 I’m interested in a few of KPOP, JPOP and CPOP, Anime, Donghua, and Asian Drama.
+- 👀 I’m interesting in a few of KPOP, JPOP and CPOP, Anime, Donghua, and Asian Drama.
 - 🌱 I’m currently learning mandarin and english .
-- 💞️ I’m looking to collaborate on High School Activity.
+- 💞️ I’m looking to collaboration on High School Activity.
 - 📫 How to reach me ulfahsantika6@gmail.com

 <!---